-- Block the windows.
-It's always cooler in the shade and same thing goes for your house, especially on southern exposure windows.
+It's always cooler in the shade and the same thing goes for your house, especially on southern exposure windows.

-It's pretty amazing how much heat comes in by even fast opening and closing of doors through out the day.
-This can be difficult with kids (I've been known to lock the southern exposure door so they have to use the other doors) but can make a difference of at least 2 or 3 degrees.
-Try to use doors that are northern exposure or in the shade and as little as possible.
+It's pretty amazing how much heat comes in by even fast opening and closing of doors throughout the day.
+This can be difficult with kids (I've been known to lock the southern exposure door so they have to use the other doors) but can make a difference of at least 2 or 3 degrees over the course of the day.

-In the height of summer we generally open our windows and sliding glass doors at 7:30 pm and leave them open overnight until about 7:30 am the next morning.
-(We have a guard dog and other home security measures in place).
+In the height of summer, we generally open our windows and sliding glass doors at 7:30 pm and leave them open overnight until about 7:30 am the next morning.
+(We do have a guard dog and other home security measures in place, use your own discretion!)